Precipitation Reactions and Solubility Rules

 Solubility Rules:

-The solubility rules help determine which ions react to form an insoluble salt.
+The solubility rules help determine which ions react to form an insoluble compound.
 The rules predict the outcome of precipitation reactions.

 Soluble Compounds:

-• All Group 1 metal cations (e.g. lithium, sodium, potassium).
+• All Group 1 metal cation (e.g. sodium, potassium) containing compounds are soluble.

-• Halides are mostly soluble.
-Exceptions: Silver, lead halides, and group 2 metal fluorides.
+• Halide containing compounds are mostly soluble.
+Exceptions include silver, lead halides, and group 2 metal fluorides.

-A neutral species equation gives the complete neutral chemical formulae of both reactant and products without breaking them down into individual ions.
+A neutral species equation provides the complete neutral chemical formulae of both reactant and products without breaking them down into individual ions.

 $$AgNO_3(aq) + NaCl(aq) \rightarrow AgCl(s) + NaNO_3(aq)$$

 A complete ionic equation shows all of the ions present in a solution.
-When writing a complete ionic equation - ionic compounds that are soluble in water are broken down into their individual cations and anions
+When writing a complete ionic equation - ionic compounds that are soluble in water (aqueous state) are broken down into their individual cations and anions.
+This is because the ions of an ionic compounds in aqueous state are always dissociated (separated).

 For the same reaction: